Zinc Benefits Immunity, Plus Other Reasons to Take a Zinc Supplement

+Zinc intake is essential for any gender and brings along many health benefits.
 Here are a few of the most important roles zinc plays in your body:

 - Helps keep your immune system strong: Zinc is a “gatekeeper” of your immune function.
 It’s a key player in the signaling between your body’s immune tolerance and defense systems, which means it flags when it’s time to bring in the tanks or call off the guards.
 Zinc has antioxidant properties, and it’s essential in the development of T-cells, your body’s guards against antigens.
-The full details of the zinc-immunity connection aren’t yet fully understood, but studies clearly link zinc supplements with relief of some immune dysfunctions.
+The full details of the zinc-immunity connection aren’t yet fully understood, but studies clearly link zinc supplements with immune functions.